michaelmilleryoder/fanfiction-nlp/README.md

 If your input is raw text you'll need to format it like the examples in the `example_fandom` directory.
 [Here's](https://github.com/michaelmilleryoder/fanfiction-nlp/blob/master/example_fandom/10118594_0004.csv) an example.
 Eventually we'll support raw text file input.

-No tokenization or other preprocessing is necessary: that is completed in the pipeline.
+Please tokenize text (split into words) before running it through the pipeline and include this as a fourth column, `text_tokenized`.
+We are working on including this as an option.

 ## Output
 * Character coreference:
-	* a directory where fics (fanfiction stories) are stored with cluster-level coreference names appended after mentions, like this: "she ($\_hermione) and harry ($\_harry) walked through the woods".
-We have preprended `$_` to these cluster-level names to distinguish them from regular character mentions.
+	* a directory where fics (fanfiction stories) are stored with character mentions surrounded by cluster-level coreference names in XML tags, like this: "\<character name="hermione"\>she\</character\> and \<character name="harry"\>harry\</character\> walked through the woods".
 	* a directory with files with cluster-level character names for each processed fic, one per line.

 * Quote attribution: